Leon Greenman: Later life

 He suffered a heart attack in 2006, and received a pacemaker.
 He died in Barnet Hospital, having contracted pneumonia after an operation on a broken bone sustained in a fall.
 He was buried at East Ham Cemetery, near his father and two siblings.
 It was then suggested that a memorial should be erected in Valentines Park peace garden in Ilford.
+The memorial was funded by donations and was unveiled in 2009.